k11n/konstellation/website/docs/konstellation/principles.md

 title: Principles
 ---

+## Stability & cohesion

+Konstellation is designed to provide an integrated platform involving multiple OSS components.
+Thus, one of our core goals is to provide cohesion with all of the included software components.

+When upgrading third party components, we choose versions of components that have been tested to work with each other, as well as the version of Kubernetes cluster that you create.

 ## Reproducibility and undo

-With infrastructure changes in the cloud, it can be easy to create a lot of resources that are inter-dependent, making it difficult to remove.
-Konstellation automates resources management, tracking all of the resources that it creates.
+With infrastructure changes in the cloud, it can be easy to create a lot of resources that are inter-dependent, making it difficult to reproduce the setup or to remove.
+Konstellation automates resources management, tracking all of the resources that it creates, and tagging them accordingly.
 For the cluster and VPC, a `destroy` command would remove everything it allocated.

 It should also be easy to replicate a cluster, with no manual steps.
-Konstellation stores all manifests as Kubernetes resources, and offers export and import commands to help you recreate the same setup.
+Konstellation stores all manifests as Kubernetes resources, and offers export and import commands to easily recreate the same setup.

+The same principals also apply to managing app releases.
+Instead of relying on a traditional Kubernetes Deployment, Konstellation creates distinct AppReleases for just about any changes to your app.
+This includes build, config, etc. Each App Release can be managed independently, and rolled back if necessary.

 ## Optimized for apps, not databases